 First, it is critical to understand that North Carolina is an absolute divorce state.
 This means that a couple must live separate and apart for at least a year before they can obtain a divorce.
-This is different from most states and anyone who has obtained a divorce in North Carolina will tell you that a year is a very long time to wait.
-Preparation is therefore a must when it comes to pursuing an absolute divorce and addressing all of the issues that come with divorce.
+Each state has its own divorce laws that mandate a specific amount of time for a couple to be separated before filing for divorce, and many people who have obtained a divorce in North Carolina will tell you that a year can be a long time to wait.
+Preparation is necessary when it comes to pursuing an absolute divorce and addressing all of the issues that come with divorce.

 - Speak with a family law attorney.
-Divorce in North Carolina and the surrounding issues of property division, alimony, child custody, and child support are challenging and complex.
+Divorce in North Carolina and the accompanying issues of property division, alimony, child custody, and child support are challenging and complex.
 Laws regarding these issues are always evolving due to new legislation and case law.
-It is therefore important to find an attorney with a comprehensive understanding of these laws and procedures, who can provide you comprehensive advice, and advocate for your legal rights.
-Further, an attorney can help you negotiate a post-separation agreement, which can address property, post-separation support, custody, and child support during the separation period.
+It is therefore important to find an attorney with a comprehensive understanding of these laws and procedures, who can provide you comprehensive advice and advocate for your legal rights.
+Further, an attorney can help you negotiate a separation agreement, which can address property, post-separation support, custody, and child support during the separation period.